President pushes for responsible social media use

-There is a need for more responsible behaviour on social media, with a call for citizens to refrain from inflammatory comments and trolling.
+There is a need for more responsible behavior on social media, with a call for citizens to refrain from inflammatory comments and trolling.

 This has been highlighted by President Ratu Naiqama Lalabalavu during the opening of Parliament in Suva today.